infovirtuel/Atera-Report-Generator/README.md

 :x: Simple Regular expressions support in search (*,!,>,<)

-:x: Menu to create new scheduled tasks from the UI.
+:white_check_mark: Menu to create new scheduled tasks from the UI.

-:x: FreeBSD support

 :x: Linux ARM & Raspberry Pi Support